kalendar/assessments/srl/motivation/anxiety/medium.md

 This scenario illustrates how having a lot of test anxiety can make it hard to study and perform well:

-> Sal, a second year college student, was feeling extremely nervous about failing his math exam.
-At the mention of any exam, Sal immediately begins to have negative thoughts -- he believes he’s going to fail, and often questions his ability to pass the exam and class.
-Sal worries so much that he often finds it difficult to not only concentrate on the exam, but to complete homework and classwork.
-As his next math test approached, he thought, “It doesn’t matter how much I study, I don’t know anything.
+> Sal, a second year college student, immediately begins to have negative thoughts at the mention of any exam; he believes he’s going to fail.
+Sal worries so much that he often finds it difficult to concentrate on an exam and to complete classwork.
+As his next math test approaches, he feels extremely nervous about failing.
+He thinks, “It doesn’t matter how much I study.
 There’s no way I’m going to pass this exam, or this class.

-It’s great that you did not rate your test anxiety as being high.
-Just remember that if you do become anxious or worry in school, you can:
+Although anxiety like Sal's can be debilitating, the good news is that there are many ways to lower anxiety in school and to improve performance.

+To lower your test anxiety, you can:

 1. Use relaxation techniques to reduce uncomfortable feelings and to increase your focus.
-2. Learn how to say positive things to yourself.
+2. Learn how to say positive things to yourself about your likelihood of success.
-3. Create schedules for yourself and plan.
+3. Create schedules and plan study times so you don't have to worry about getting everything done.